 How much gold did the two largest mining countries produce in history?
 Well, let’s just say that precious metals investors would be quite surprised to learn that the total cumulative gold production from the two leading countries is well over two billion ounces.
 That is one heck of a lot of gold once we consider that only six billion oz of gold has been mined in recorded history.

-From the article titled, British Takeover Of South Africa (Part 1), here is the following chronology on how the Rothschilds controlled the international gold sector via the British Empire:
+From the article titled, British Takeover Of South Africa (Part 1), here is the following chronology of how the Rothschilds controlled the international gold sector via the British Empire:

 Mid 1880s – Gold is discovered in the Transvaal, triggering the gold rush.
-Unlike many other newly-discovered gold areas, South Africa had no need to borrow from the Rothschild banks to fund these ventures.
-Rather, the profit from the diamond fields helped to fund the gold-mines in the Transvaal.
+Unlike many other newly-discovered gold areas, South Africa did not need to borrow from the Rothschild banks to fund these ventures.
+Rather, the profit from the diamond fields helped to fund the gold mines in the Transvaal.
 And since the British had annexed the Transvaal, and like diamonds, the Rothschilds controlled the international gold sector, even establishing the daily price of gold at N.M.
 Rothschild and Sons, in London.
 In essence, both the diamond and gold sectors came under British/Rothschild control from the onset.
 South Africa was becoming of increasing importance within the Rothschild/British Empire.